zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 * The Gateway validates the access token at the provider's OIDC/introspection end-point.
 If the access token is validated, the outcome is cached for a short time.
 * In subsequent calls with the same token, the Gateway reuses the cached validation outcome.
 As such, round trips to the OIDC /introspection end-point are not required between short intervals, when the client needs to access multiple resources in a row to complete a unit of work.
 The caching interval is configurable with a default value of 20 seconds, a sufficient time allotment to allow most client operations requiring multiple API requests to complete, while also providing adequate protection against unauthorized access.
 * The API ML Gateway fetches the distributed user identity from the distributed access token and maps this user identity to the user mainframe identity using SAF.
-* The mainframe user identity is able to create mainframe user credentials (Zowe, SAF JWT, or pass-ticket) which are expected by the target mainframe service.
+* The API ML Gateway calls the requested mainframe service/s with mainframe user credentials (Zowe, SAF JWT, or pass-ticket) which are expected by the target mainframe service.

 ## Prerequisites
 Ensure that the following prerequisites are met: